closeio/tasktiger/README.rst

 - ``update_scheduled_time``: Updates a scheduled task's date to the given date.

+The current task can be accessed within the task function while it's being
+executed: In case of a non-batch task, the ``current_task`` property of the ``TaskTiger`` instance returns the current ``Task`` instance.
+In case of a batch task the ``current_tasks`` property must be used which returns a list of tasks that are currently being processed (in the same order as they were passed to the task).

 Example 1: Queueing a unique task and canceling it without a reference to the original task.